-See the faq for the frequent problems that arise.
-The next step is to look at the sourcecode and the config.h for obvious names, which could be related to the problem that arose.
+See the faq for the frequent questions that are asked.
+The next step is to look at the source-code and the config.h for obvious names, which could be related to the problem that arose.
 If that does not help to fix the problem, then there is the #suckless IRC channel and the mailinglist.

 If it is your first time using dwm, start with reading the tutorial.

 You can browse its source code repository or get a copy using git with the following command: